Former Texas officer sentenced to nearly 12 years in prison for the killing of Atatiana Jefferson in her home – KION546

 Prosecutors asked jurors to sentence Dean to the maximum 20 years in prison, saying anything less was a “travesty of justice.”
 Dean’s defense asked for a suspended sentence and community supervision, noting that he was acting in his role as a police officer and was not in need of rehabilitation.

-The guilty verdict came more than three years after the deadly encounter in which Dean and his partner responded to Jefferson’s house around 2:25 a.m. on October 12, 2019.
+The sentence comes more than three years after the deadly encounter in which Dean and his partner responded to Jefferson’s house around 2:25 a.m. on October 12, 2019.
 They arrived at her house after a neighbor called a non-emergency police line to report that her doors were open.
 They did not announce themselves as police at the home, and Dean then fatally shot through a bedroom window at Jefferson, who had been playing video games with her nephew, who was 8.

 Dean resigned from the force days afterward and was arrested and charged with murder.
 He has been out on bond for the last three years.